-Mascotte is an example of the sort of boat the British were turning away from.
-One of the extreme “plank on edge” cutters, built in the 188os.
+Mascotte is an example of the style of extreme “plank on edge” cutter that the British were turning away from.
 The famous dinghy designer Uffa Fox sailed a replica and noted that although it could reach a surprisingly high speed, it was only when it was heeling over so far that half the deck was buried and the narrow interior was unusable.

-The “Solent Length Classes” developed partly out of the Itchen Ferries.
-Minima was a yacht with no pretensions to being a fishing boat, designed by “the master of the length classes” Arthur Payne to fit the same class as Centipede.
-She shows what happens when you design a class restricted only by waterline length.
+The Itchen Ferries became one of the ancestors of the “Solent Length Class” racing yachts, which were restricted by waterline length only.
+Minima was designed Arthur Payne, the “master of the length classes”, to fit the same class as Centipede and shows what happens when you design a class restricted only by waterline length.
 “There being no limit to sail in the length classes, it was not a difficult matter to outbuild the crack boat of the year every winter.
 Each succeeding boat had longer overhang, greater beam, draught, and displacement than her predecessor, and consequently won, being a larger boat and carrying more sail” noted Dixon Kemp.
 “The result was a rather expensive type of boat, with excessive overhang, and enormous sail spread”.
 The “21 footers” ended up with deep hulls about 33′ overall and carrying over 1300 sq ft of sail.

-Not surprisingly, when Payne started to design to the “length and sail area rule” he quickly reduced rig size and started to create a lighter, more efficient boat than the powerful Length Class boats.
-Lady Nan was designed by Payne and built in 1888, when she dominated the 2.5 Rater class.
-Although only 2ft shorter on the waterline than Minima, she carried less than half the sail area.
-During the Rater era, sail area was to drop from 70 sq ft per foot to 20.
+Not surprisingly, when Payne started to design to the “length and sail area rule” he quickly reduced rig size and started to create a lighter, more efficient boat than the powerful Length Class boats – but he kept the wide beam that had worked so well in the Itchen Ferries and the Length Classes.
+Payne’s Lady Nan was built in 1888 and dominated the 2.5 Rater class.
+Although about 2ft longer on the waterline than Minima, she carried less than half the sail area.
+It was an early indication of a design trend that was to see sail sail area drop from 70 to 20 sq ft per foot over length during the Rater era.

 Lady Nan shows Payne moving from the long keel of the Itchen Ferry type, towards a fin keel.
-She was 23 ft on the waterline with a beam of 8ft3in – notably beamy compared to yachts designed by many other British designers, who were used to the “plank on edge” cutters.
+Her beam of 8ft3in on a 23 ft waterline was vast compared to contemporary yachts designed by the British designers who had become used to the “plank on edge” cutters.
 Lady Nan weighed in at 4.1 tons and had 654sq ft of sail.
 Development moved so fast that by her second season, she had gone from a dominant force to an also ran.

 Humming Bird, a 2.5 Rater designed by Payne for the Hughes family in 1889, was a “wonderful performer to windward” and dominated the class in its Solent stronghold.
-When I look at Humming Bird the first thing I notice is that to me she is one of the first fin keelers (perhaps influenced by the fin keel that Hughes’ father had fitted on the old family boat the previous season) but from the perspective of rival designer George Watson, who was used to designing heavy and skinny “plank on edge” cutters, the important thing about Humming Bird was that she showed “what could be done with large beam and moderate displacement.”
-The short ends may have been a reflection to the fact that overhang was “considered a crafty method of cheating the rule” (as Rater skipper Barbara Hughes noted) and in its first year the class allowed no more than one foot of stern overhang – perhaps a rather logical reaction to the excessive overhangs in the Solent Length Classes.
+When I look at Humming Bird the first thing I notice is that she represents a further stage in the development of the fin keel (perhaps influenced by the fin keel that Hughes’ father had fitted on the old family boat the previous season) but from the perspective of rival designer George Watson, who was used to designing heavy and skinny “plank on edge” cutters, the important thing about Humming Bird was that she showed “what could be done with large beam and moderate displacement.”
+The short ends may have been a reflection to the fact that overhangs were “considered a crafty method of cheating the rule” (as Rater skipper Barbara Hughes noted) and in its first year the class allowed no more than one foot of stern overhang – perhaps a rather logical reaction to the excessive overhangs in the Solent Length Classes.

 The “Solent lug” rig was all but universal on the small Raters in the Solent in Niny’ day.
 Many of the smaller Raters also had a roller-furling headsail, like Niny.